-High fash brand Chanel has been ripped to bits on social media this week after an influencer exposed its AUD$1140 advent calendar which contains crappy items like a fridge magnet and stickers.
+Back in 2021, high fash brand Chanel was ripped to bits on social media after an influencer exposed its AUD$1140 advent calendar which contained crappy items like a fridge magnet and stickers.

 In the viral video, influencer Elise Harmon did a classic influencer unboxing where she unveiled all the goodies (or shall I say shitties) and revealed that the company had been doing customers dirty.